-Sunday we will have Marg O’Toole from Coast Care to hold craft activities for the children as well as the “Connies”, who will be roaming around with their unique talents.
+Barbara Jacob from Coast Care will hold craft activities for the children, On Sunday, the “Connies”, will be roaming around with their unique talents.
 (The Connies are a troupe of ex Tram conducters).

 Also on Sunday, Andrew’s reptiles will be here, again the children can get up close and handle some of the exhibit’s.

-Students from the local primary schools of Welshpool, Toora, Alberton, Fish Creek, St Marys and Yarram have prepared fabulous posters based on the theme of “Sharks”.
+Students from the local primary schools of Welshpool, Toora, Alberton, Fish Creek and St Marys have prepared fabulous posters based on the theme of “Sea Grasses”.
 A selection of these posters can be seen in the main hall and winners announced, and prizes awarded on Sunday at 11-30am.